weyoss/redis-smq/docs/message-exchanges.md

 # Message Exchanges

-Starting with v7.1.0, message exchanges offer different ways to route a message to one or multiple queues.
+Starting with version 7.1.0, RedisSMQ introduces message exchanges, which provide flexible routing methods for directing messages to one or more queues.

-A message exchange is like an address or a routing algorithm which decides to which queues the message should go.
+A message exchange functions as an address or routing algorithm that determines the destinations for a message.

-Unlike other message queues, where messages are published first to an exchange, message exchanges in RedisSMQ do not store messages.

-Each message is required to have a `message exchange` which is used by the producer to retrieve the list of queues that matches the exchange parameters.
+Each message must be associated with a message exchange, which enables the producer to identify the list of queues that correspond to the exchange parameters.

-From then, the producer **directly** publishes the message to the matched queues.
+Subsequently, the producer directly publishes the message to the matched queues.

-When a message is published to multiple queues, for each queue a new message is created with the same properties as the base message but with a new ID.

-For a given message exchange, all messages that were created and published to multiple queues have the same `Exchange Tag`.
+When a message is sent to multiple queues, a unique message is created for each queue with the same properties as the original message, but each will have a different ID.
+All messages that are created and published to multiple queues through a specific message exchange share a common Exchange Tag.

-An `Exchange tag` is a unique string property that is used to keep track of all messages that was published to the list of matched queues at the time when published a message.
+The Exchange Tag serves as a unique identifier to track all messages published to the identified queues at the moment of publication.

-Out-of-box RedisSMQ offers 3 exchange types.
+RedisSMQ supports three exchange types out of the box:

-## Direct Exchange
+## 1. Direct Exchange

 ![RedisSMQ Direct Exchange](redis-smq-direct-exchange.png)

-A direct exchange allows producers to publish a message to a single queue which is matched exactly by the specified queue of the exchange.
+A direct exchange allows producers to send a message to a specific queue that exactly matches the designated exchange queue.

-The queue of the direct exchange may be a string, like `a.b.c.d` or an object describing the namespace of the queue like `{ ns: 'my-app', name: 'a.b.c.d'}`.
+The queue can be specified as a string (e.g., `a.b.c.d`) or as an object that describes the queue's namespace `{ ns: 'my-app', name: 'a.b.c.d'}`.
+If a string is provided, RedisSMQ will utilize the default namespace.

-If a string is used for the direct exchange queue then the **default** namespace will be used.

-A direct exchange with the queue `a.b.c.d` matches exactly the queue with the name `a.b.c.d`.
+For example, a direct exchange targeting the queue `a.b.c.d` will only match the queue named exactly as `a.b.c.d`.

 ### Usage

-To set up a Direct exchange (a queue) for a given message the  [ProducibleMessage Class](api/classes/ProducibleMessage.md) provides [ProducibleMessage.setQueue()](api/classes/ProducibleMessage.md#setqueue).
+To configure a direct exchange for a message, use the [ProducibleMessage Class](api/classes/ProducibleMessage.md) and the method [ProducibleMessage.setQueue()](api/classes/ProducibleMessage.md#setqueue):

 ```typescript
 const { ProducibleMessage } = require('redis-smq');